inskillflow/fastapi-en/01-FastAPI-Calculator-API-with-Swagger-UI.md

 <br/>

-Ce tutoriel a couvert la création d'une API calculatrice complète avec FastAPI :
+This tutorial covered the creation of a complete calculator API with FastAPI:

-- Création et activation d'un environnement virtuel Python
+- Creating and activating a Python virtual environment
-- Installation de FastAPI et Uvicorn
+- Installing FastAPI and Uvicorn
-- Définition de 5 endpoints GET avec validation de types automatique
+- Defining 5 GET endpoints with automatic type validation
-- Utilisation de Swagger UI pour documenter et tester l'API
+- Using Swagger UI to document and test the API

-Cette API peut facilement être étendue pour inclure d'autres opérations ou être connectée à un frontend Streamlit.
+This API can easily be extended to include other operations or connected to a Streamlit frontend.

-Pour aller plus loin, consulter la [documentation officielle FastAPI](https://fastapi.tiangolo.com/).
+To go further, consult the [official FastAPI documentation](https://fastapi.tiangolo.com/).

 </details>